 Patients with colostomy bags may occasionally experience problems that lead to unexpected and unfortunate mishaps.
 These include leaking, caking, pouch ballooning, and/or blow-outs.

 If you are a swimmer and an ostomate, you may be unsure about swimming with a colostomy bag on.
 Can you really swim if you have an ostomy?
 The answer is yes!

-What you need to know about temporary colostomy and your stoma reversal.
-How long should you wait before a reversal procedure and what should you expect?
+What you should know about temporary colostomies and stoma reversals.
+How long should you wait before a reversal procedure, and what should you expect?

 There are a number of different reasons why you may need to undergo a colostomy surgical procedure.
 Here are seven potential reasons.

 Having an ostomy shouldn't stop you from traveling long distance.
 Once the initial stages of acceptance and management have been achieved, you should have had time to adjust to your colostomy.

 After leaving the hospital, ostomy patients are on their own.
 No more stoma care from the nurses.
 Perhaps you think that taking care of the stoma may be a bit of a challenge once you get home, but caring for it is not as hard as you think.